 Historical Reports of the Giant Oarfish

 The giant oarfish was first described by the Norwegian biologist Peter Ascanius in 1772, after a giant oarfish was found near to the village of Glesvær in western Norway.
 However what is believed to be the first recorded sighting of a giant oarfish predates this, with the Annual Register recording a sea creature matching the description of a giant oarfish being found off the coast of Whitby in North Yorkshire in 1759.
 It is believed that many stories of sea serpents may in fact be accounted for by sightings of giant oarfish.
 In 1808 the body of a “serpent-like fish” was found washed onto the Scottish beach of Stronsay in the Orkney Islands after a storm.
 Reports from the time state that the ‘serpent’ was over fifty feet long, but as part of its tail was missing its true length may have been closer to seventy feet.
-It is highly likely that this was giant oarfish that had came into the shallow water to die.
+It is highly likely that this was giant oarfish that had come into the shallow water to die.
 In 1859 the Victorian naturalist Albany Hancock and medical doctor Dennis Embleton provided a detailed description of a giant oarfish which had been found on the coast of Tyneside.
-The preserved body of this giant oarfish are reportedly still held in storage the archives of the Hancock Museum in Newcastle-upon-Tyne.
+The preserved body of this giant oarfish is reportedly still held in storage the archives of the Hancock Museum in Newcastle-upon-Tyne.

 The excerpt below is from a (reprinted) copy of the Proceedings of the Zoological Society of London from 1849 and describes scientists being baffled when the body of an unknown sea creature washed up on the beach at Filey Bay, North Yorkshire in 1796.
 From the diagram and description provided this was almost certainly a giant oarfish, which interestingly was also described as having “no tail”, adding further weight to the autotomy theory.